annabrown2/TranscriptAnalysis_WithCLAN/STEP2.md

 # STEP 2: Checking CHAT files for Errors
-*This Protocol outlines how to check files for remaining errors and make sure all CHAT guidelines are followed.*
+*This protocol outlines how to check files for remaining errors and make sure all CHAT guidelines are followed.*

 ## How to use this protocol:
 + Follow the steps in chronological order.